fluree/docs.flur.ee/src/content/docs/infrastructure/network_infrastructure.md

 The second flavor is lighter-weight and we call it a query 'client'.
 The client is designed to run in-process in the client tier and will be available in JavaScript.
 This allows it to run embedded in your web apps, web sites, as well as the JavaScript engines in iOS/Android for your mobile apps.
 A query client is typically talking to a single database as a single user, and getting streamed only the permissioned updates that pertain to what the user is looking at through our built-in query introspection.
 Your apps get new features, essentially for ‘free’, of real-time updates, rewind/time-travel and a development pattern that greatly simplifies client app development.

 For framework users, we will be offering a React wrapper and intend to release an Angular wrapper along with others.
-Reactive extensions can be used, but are essentially rendered redundant and unnecessary by FlureeDB, which just 'handles it' transparently for you.
+Reactive extensions can be used, but are essentially rendered redundant and unnecessary by Fluree, which just 'handles it' transparently for you.

 ### Transactors and Transactor Groups